 OTHER HELP: Depending on your skills, we also need help with basic house maintenance, and will welcome help with cooking, cleaning, pet-care, and other ongoing household chores.
 In addition, we often have other projects in mind such as building a tent platform, outdoor solar shower, wooden walkways/decks, and other fantasies!

 LENGTH OF STAY: We prefer that people stay no longer than a couple weeks, although that time could be extended if the arrangement is working out for all concerned.
 There is no minimum length of stay.
 We really do enjoy meeting lots of different people and the cultural exchange encouraged by WorkAway!

-WHO WE ARE: We are three women, 2 cats and 2 dogs living within walking distance of Charlottesville's historic downtown pedestrian mall.
+WHO WE ARE: We are three women and 2 dogs living within walking distance of Charlottesville's historic downtown pedestrian mall.
 We're on the city bus line and are close to Greyhound & Amtrak stations.
 We are non-smokers & live simply.
 We have solar panels which provide about 80% of our electricity needs, and solar-boosted hot water.
 We dry clothes on lines & racks, use energy-efficient cooking techniques, recycle, compost, and practice water-conservation measures.